 The most famous resident of Littlehampton however hailed not from Portugal, but Italy.
 Anita Lucia Perilli was born in a bomb shelter in Littlehampton in 1942, the daughter of Italian Jewish immigrants, Gilda and Donny Perilli, who had recently arrived from Naples to ran the Clifton Cafe in the town.
 The cafe is no longer in existence having been demolished and replaced by flats.

 In 1976, when she was 33, with the help of a £4,000 loan, she opened her first Body Shop up the coast in Brighton.
 Roddick went on to become a very wealthy woman, a retail pioneer, and a global eco activist publishing a bestselling biography, Body & Soul.
 The Body Shop went public in the mid-1990s, and in 2006 the company was sold to the French cosmetics giant L’Oréal for about $1.14 billion.

-A year later Dame Anita Roddick died of a brain hemorrhage.
+Just one year later in 2007, Dame Anita Roddick died of a brain hemorrhage.
 She was 64.
 While there is no longer a Body Shop branch in Littlehampton, the company’s headquarters remains in the town.